Fort Wayne, Allen County, Indiana Places

 1. Early on the morning of May 3, 1908, a fire of unknown origin destroyed the Aveline hotel at the southeast corner of Calhoun and Berry streets.
 Twelve persons lost their lives.
 Many guests of the upper floors were saved b,y leaping from windows or making their way to the roofs of adjoining structures.
 The site is now occupied by the Shoaff building.
 Copied from page 541 in the online book The pictorial history of Fort Wayne, Indiana : a review of two centuries of occupation of the region about the head of the Maumee River Volume 1 by Griswold, B. J. (Bert Joseph), 1873-1927; Taylor, Samuel R., Mrs, Publication date: 1917 on Archive.org on Archive.org.

 2. The hotel underwent many name changes over the years but ultimately kept the Aveline name from ‘For God's sake … get out!'
-100 years pass since fire guts Aveline hotel by Kim Metzger published May 1, 2008 in The Journal Gazette newspaper now on the Internet Archive Wayback Machine.
+100 years pass since fire guts Aveline hotel by Kim Metzger published May 1, 2008 in The Journal Gazette newspaper archived on the Internet Archive Wayback Machine.

 3. Score Die in Fire in Indiana Hotel in the Morris County Chronicle newspaper Tuesday, May 5, 1908 on Chronicling America newspaper archive at the The Library of Congress.